-You may not drive a commercial motor vehicle if you are disqualified for any reason.
-After any disqualification the driver must reapply, which includes all knowledge testing, issuances of a CLP and skills testing.
+You may not drive a commercial motor vehicle (CMV), if you are disqualified for any reason.

-1.3.2 - Alcohol, Leaving the Scene of an Accident, and Commission of a Felony
+1.3.2 - Alcohol, Leaving the Scene of an Accident and Commission of a Felony

-There are other federal and state rules that affect drivers It is illegal to operate a CMV if your blood alcohol concentration (BAC) is .04% or more.
+It is illegal to operate a CMV if your blood alcohol concentration (BAC) is .04% or more.
 If you operate a CMV, you shall be deemed to have given your consent to alcohol testing.

-You will lose your CDL for at least one year for a first offense for:
+You will lose your CDL for at least one (1) year for a first offense for:

-- Driving a CMV if your blood alcohol concentration is .04% or higher. - Driving any vehicle while under the influence of alcohol. - Refusing to undergo blood alcohol testing. - Driving any vehicle while under the influence of a controlled substance. - Leaving the scene of an accident involving a CMV. - Committing a felony involving the use of a CMV. - Driving a CMV when the CDL is suspended. - Causing a fatality through negligent operation of a CMV.
+- Driving a CMV if your blood alcohol concentration is .04% or higher. - Driving a CMV under the influence of alcohol. - Refusing to undergo blood alcohol testing. - Driving a CMV while under the influence of a controlled substance. - Leaving the scene of an accident involving a CMV. - Committing a felony involving the use of a CMV. - Crashes involving death or personal injury while driving a CMV. - · Crashes involving damage to unattended vehicle or property while driving a CMV. - Driving a CMV while your driving privilege is suspended, revoked, cancelled or recalled or while subject to disqualification of an out-of-state service order. - Using a CMV to commit a felony.

-You will lose your CDL for at least three years if the offense occurs while you are operating a CMV that is placarded for hazardous materials.
+You will lose your CDL for at least three (3) years if the offense occurs while you are operating a CMV that is placarded for hazardous materials.